-Four Ways to Support Your Immunity
+Four Ways to Keep Your Immunity Strong

 Germs are always trying to invade our bodies.
 You may think you’re unprepared to fight, but your immune system keeps its troops ready.
 It’s the body’s armor against infections.
-But your immune system can always use reinforcing.
+But your immune system can always use reinforcement.
 Follow these tips to give yourself some extra support against outside forces.

-salmon, or tuna
+salmon or tuna

 dark green leafy vegetables

 If you have food restrictions or chronic conditions such as diabetes or high blood pressure, know your diet.
 Understanding good food choices and eating mindfully gives your body a well-balanced diet that’ll help keep you protected and healthy.